Adamites

-The Adamites, or Adamians, were adherents of an Early Christian group in North Africa in the 2nd, 3rd, and 4th centuries.
+The Adamites, also called Adamians, were adherents of an Early Christian group in North Africa in the 2nd, 3rd, and 4th centuries.
 They wore no clothing during their religious services.
 There were later reports of similar sects in Central Europe during the Late Middle Ages.

 Ancient Adamites

 The obscure sect, dating probably from the 2nd century, professed to have regained Adam and Eve's primeval innocence.
 Various accounts are given of their origin.
-Some have thought them to have been an offshoot of the Carpocratian Gnostics, who professed a sensual mysticism and a complete emancipation from the moral law.
+Some have thought them to have been an offshoot of the Carpocratians, who professed a sensual mysticism and a complete emancipation from the moral law.
 Theodoret (Haer.
 Fab., I, 6) held this view of them, and identified them with the licentious sects whose practices are described by Clement of Alexandria.
 Others, on the contrary, consider them to have been misguided ascetics, who strove to extirpate carnal desires by a return to simpler manners, and by the abolition of marriage.

 St. Epiphanius and Augustine of Hippo mention the Adamites by name, and describe their practices.
 They called their church "Paradise", claiming that its members were re-established in Adam and Eve's state of original innocence.
 Accordingly, they practiced "holy nudism", rejected the concept of marriage as foreign to Eden, saying it would never have existed but for sin, and lived in absolute lawlessness, holding that, whatever they did, their actions could be neither good nor bad.
+They were therefore accused of devil worship.

 Neo-Adamites

-Practices similar to those of the ancient Adamites appeared in Europe several times in later ages.
-During the Middle Ages the doctrines of this obscure sect, which did not itself exist long, were revived: in the 13th century in the Netherlands by the Brethren of the Free Spirit and the Taborites in Bohemia, and, in the 14th century, by some German Beghards.
-Everywhere they met with firm opposition from the mainstream churches.
+Although the ancient Adamites were an obscure sect that did not exist for very long, their doctrines were revived several times in similar practices that appeared in Europe, mainly during the Middle Ages.
+In the 13th century in the Netherlands the Brethren of the Free Spirit were sometimes called Adamites.
+They often took off their clothes during their secret rituals, believing that perfection could be achieved by a return to the perfect love of Adam and Eve.
+In the 14th century it was widely reported that heretics were practicing nude rites and chroniclers often referred to them as Adamites.
+In the 15th century the Taborites in Bohemia produced an offshoot known as the Bohemian Adamites.
+Everywhere these sects met with firm opposition from the mainstream churches.
+The splintering of Protestantism during the Wars of the Three Kingdoms in the 17th century saw Adamites recorded in the Catalogue of the Several Sects and Opinions in England.